keylow39/ffxi/Developer's-Page.md

 ## Adding new behavior to the program.
 In order to add new behavior to the class (like healing or resting) you will need to create a new state and add it to the finite state machine.
 There are two steps to this process.

-1. Create a new state inheriting StateBase.
+1.Create a new state inheriting StateBase.
-2. In the finite state machine class, create an instance of your state and add it to the "brains" of the finite state machine.
+2.In the finite state machine class, create an instance of your state and add it to the "brains" of the finite state machine.

 ## Adding a new view
 There are three steps you need to take to add a new view.

-1. Create the view.
+1.Create the view.
-2. Create a new view model inheriting ViewModelBase.
+2.Create a new view model inheriting ViewModelBase.
-3. Set the view's data context to the view model in the view's code behind.
+3.Set the view's data context to the view model in the view's code behind.
-4. In the main view's xaml file add a new tab and set it's content to that of your new view.
+4.In the main view's xaml file add a new tab and set it's content to that of your new view.